Sfeed: simple RSS and Atom parser

 It converts RSS or Atom feeds from XML to a TAB-separated file.
 There are formatting programs included to convert this TAB-separated format to various other formats.
 There are also some programs and scripts included to import and export OPML and to fetch, filter, merge and order feed items.

-For the most (up-to-date) information see the README file.
+For the most (up-to-date) information see the README.

 Clone